yardenshoham/nalgeon.github.io/content/posts/2022/sqlean/index.md

 -   [zipfile](https://github.com/nalgeon/sqlean/issues/27#issuecomment-1001190336): read and write zip files.
 -   [zorder](https://github.com/nalgeon/sqlean/issues/27#issuecomment-1007733209): map multidimensional data to a single dimension.

-[Vote for your favorites](https://github.com/nalgeon/sqlean/issues/27)!
-Popular ones will make their way into the main set faster.

 Incubator extensions are also available [for download](https://github.com/nalgeon/sqlean/releases/tag/incubator).

-## How to Install an Extension
+## How to install an extension

+The easiest way to try out the extensions is to use the [pre-bundled shell](https://github.com/nalgeon/sqlean/blob/main/docs/shell.md).
+But you can also load them individually.

 First, [download](https://github.com/nalgeon/sqlean/releases/latest) the extension.
 Then load it as described below.

 Examples use the `stats` extension; you can specify any other supported extension.
+To load all extensions at once, use the single-file `sqlean` bundle.

+### Command-line or IDE

 SQLite command-line interface (CLI, aka 'sqlite3.exe' on Windows):